George Fan

 George Fan (born 1978) is an American video game designer who currently works as the creative director of All Yes Good.
-He is known for designing Plants vs. Zombies (2009) whilst working at PopCap Games, in addition to developing Insaniquarium (2001) and Octogeddon (2018).
+He designed Insaniquarium (2001), Plants vs. Zombies (2009; which started the video game franchise of the same name), Octogeddon (2018), and Hardhat Wombat (2023).
 Before going into game design, Fan graduated from the University of California, Berkeley, in 2000 with a degree in computer science.
 After graduating, he worked under Arcade Planet to develop games for their website, Prizegames.com.
 He eventually formed Flying Bear Entertainment and created Insaniquarium, which became a finalist for the 2002 Independent Games Festival.
 He then joined Blizzard Entertainment and worked there while simultaneously developing Insaniquarium further for PopCap Games, releasing the "Deluxe" edition in 2004.

 Fan left Blizzard and started developing Plants vs. Zombies.
 He became a full-time employee for PopCap, who supplied Fan with a team.
 Upon release in 2009, it became the best-selling game developed by PopCap.
-EA bought PopCap Games in 2011 and Fan was laid off after his studio was closed down in 2012.
+EA bought PopCap Games in 2011 and Fan was laid off in 2012.
 Fan started developing Octogeddon and submitted it to the 2012 Ludum Dare contest.
 Fan formed a developing company named All Yes Good with Rich Werner and Kurt Pfeffer and developed Octogeddon further before releasing it in 2018.
+Fan then developed Hardhat Wombat, which was released on October 26, 2023.

 Early life and education

-George Fan was born in 1978.
-Fan grew up with his brother and lived with their father.
-Fan attended the University of California, Berkeley and graduated with a degree in computer science in 2000.
+Fan was born in 1978.
+He grew up with his brother and lived with their father.
+George Fan attended the University of California, Berkeley and graduated with a degree in computer science in 2000.

 Career

-Early career
+2000–2001: Early career

 Fan first worked as creator of Java video games for the online gaming portal, Prizegames.com, created by the company Arcade Planet.
 Fan describes the website as "an online version of Chuck E. Cheese".
 The first video game he designed was the puzzle game, Wrath of the Gopher, released in 2001.
 Fan said to Chris Carter, editor-in-chief of Destructoid, that before creating Wrath of the Gopher, he was unsure of whether or not he could be a game designer.